Sufi Khalil Beg Mawsilu: Under Uzun Hasan and Ya'qub Beg

 A member of the Mawsillu clan, Sufi Khalil was the son of a certain Begtash, and had a total of eight siblings, the most prominent ones being his brothers Amir Beg I and Bakr Beg.
 Sufi Khalil first appears in records in 1468.
 In 1480, Qaitbay, the Mamluk sultan of Egypt, sent an army under his Pecheneg commander Yashbak al-Zahiri to invade Diyar Bakr.
 The Aq Qoyunlu sultan Ya'qub Beg (r.
 1478–1490) consequently sent an army under Bayindir Beg, Sulayman Beg Bijan and Sufi Khalil to counter the army.
-The two forces clashed near Ruha, in November of the same year, which resulted in a Aq Qoyunlu triumph and capture of Yashbak al-Zahiri, who was executed a few days later.
+The two forces clashed near Ruha, in November of the same year, which resulted in an Aq Qoyunlu triumph and capture of Yashbak al-Zahiri, who was executed a few days later.
 The following year (1481), a force led by Sufi Khalil, Sulayman Beg Bijan, and Timur Usman Beg Miranshahi defeated and killed the rebel Bayandur.

 It was following this event that Sufi Khalil became a prominent figure under Ya'qub, and was soon appointed the tutor of the latter's eldest son Baysunghur, as well as given the governorship of the southern Iranian province of Fars.
 At the start of 1489, Sufi Khalil led an army which recaptured the Georgian capital of Tiflis.
 During this period, Sufi Khalil and Sulayman Beg were occupied with extensive military operations, which gave the powerful Persian chief magistrate and tutor of Ya'qub, Qazi Isa Savaji, the opportunity to expand his power, thus gaining control over the civilian departments of the central administration, as well the government posts of military chancellor and recorder of documents.
-He used this newfound power to initiate a series of reforms to reorganize the realm to resemble more of a Irano-Islamic statecraft structure and thus strengthen the bureaucracy.
+He used this newfound power to initiate a series of reforms to reorganize the realm to resemble more of an Irano-Islamic statecraft structure and thus strengthen the bureaucracy.